-The Suez Canal is a man-made, sea-level waterway located in Egypt, connecting the Mediterranean to Red Sea through Isthmus of Suez.
-Following ten years of construction, the Suez Canal was officially opened November 17, 1869.
-It allows vessels to travel between South Asia and Europe without navigating around Africa, this way reducing the sea cruise distance by 7,000 kilometres (4,300 miles).
-It extends from Port Said's northern terminus to Port Tewfik's southern terminus at the city of Suez.
-The length of the canal is 193.3 kilometers (120 miles), including its southern and northern access channels.
-In 2012, 17,225 ships traversed the canal (47 per day).
+Suez Canal is a man-made, sea-level waterway in Egypt, connecting Mediterranean Sea to Red Sea through Isthmus of Suez.
+Following 10 years of construction, Suez Canal was officially opened on November 17, 1869.
+It allows passenger and cargo vessels to travel between South Asia and Europe without navigating around Africa, this way reducing the sea cruise distance by around 7,000 km (4,300 ml).
+The canal extends from Port Said's northern terminus to Port Tewfik's southern terminus (at Port Suez).
+The length of the canal is 193 km (120 ml), including its southern and northern access channels.
+The other large canal waterway is Panama Canal - connecting Atlantic Ocean with Pacific Ocean.

 Construction was launched in August 2014 to expand and widen Ballah Bypass for 22 miles (35 km) to speed canal's transit time.
 The expansion was expected to double the Suez Canal capacity from 49 to 97 vessels per day.
 At a cost of US$8.4 billion, the project was funded via interest-bearing investment certificates issued to Egyptian individuals and entities.
 On August 6, 2015 the "New Suez Canal" was officially opened.
 On February 24, 2016, the SCA opened the new side channel at the northern side of Suez Canal's east extension.